 Baby Driver – Ansel Elgort stars in a Crime fighting/Thriller as a beat-lover named Baby, who depends on the love and rhythm of his music to function in a normal everyday life.
-Coerced into working a life of crime, a silver lining is soon revealed when his ideal dream girl crosses his path.
+Coerced into working a life of crime, a silver lining is revealed when his ideal dream girl crosses his path.
 Seizing an opportunity to ditch his past lifestyle and break from the sinister card he’s been dealt, Baby must now walk down a path that will test his love, life, and freedom.

 Wonder – You know I had to put this gem in here!
 Based on New York Times best-selling book.
-Wonder is an inspiring story of how a boy with facial deformities named August Pullman, who has been homeschooled all his life, now faces the task of getting through mainstream elementary school.
+Wonder is an inspiring story of how a boy with facial deformities named August Pullman, who homeschooled all his life, now faces the task of getting through mainstream elementary school.
 Definitely heartwarming, tearjerking and one to watch.

 IT – Based on the 1986 novel and belated film by Stephen King.
 Seven youngsters in Derry are soon to face their worse nightmare when a shape-shifting evil emerges from the sewers as it has done before every 27 years to prey on the town’s children.
 Only by banding together will they summon the strength to overcome their own personal fears to take on the bloodthirsty, murderous clown known as Pennywise.